gtheofilo/Ship-Stop-Points-Detection/README.md

 # Ship-Stop-Points-Detection

-A Pandas based Algorithm for Ship Stop Points Detection in AIS Data
+A Pandas based Algorithm for Ship Stop Points Detection from AIS Data

 Given a dataset of spatiotemporal data, the provided algorithm can create meaningful ship trajectories starting and ending at a stop point.
 The nature of each stop point varies depending on the vessel type.
 For a passenger or a cruise a ship a stop point could be a port or a mid - sea stop due to anomalous events.
 The same applies for fishing boats with the difference that a mid - sea stop could describe a specific fishing spot.